honeycombio/workshop-advanced-instrumentation/02-asynchronous/README.md

 ## Go

-Since trace context is stored in the Go context, we need to pass this context, and leverage it when creating any new span.
+Since trace context is stored in a Go `context.Context`.
+We need to pass this context, and leverage it when creating any new span.
+This may require changes to function and method signatures in order to accept a context object.
+The best practice for this in Go, is to pass context as the first parameter.